 However, if you have DHW and the only item in an activity is Hot Water ON then this can always be triggered during HeatingOff.
 In Away mode, even DHW is blocked and only the Reset option will be available to restore Auto status.

 Unlike the skill (which 'resides' only in the cloud and is not installed on your Echo), the widget is actually installed on your device and also stores some limited data there.
 When you launch the widget, you'll momentarily see that stored data until it is refreshed from the cloud with current values.
 If anything goes wrong during that refresh, the widget will show a message telling you e.g. that TCC is offline or the skill's authorisation has expired (note that the widget depends on the skill in the cloud to communicate with TCC under the hood).
-Note that due to a bug in the Echo's firmware, from time to time the Echo can sometimes be to busy doing something else under the hood to accept widget-data.
+Also, due to a bug in the Echo's firmware, from time to time the Echo can be too busy doing something else under the hood to accept widget-data.
+This is not the skill's fault.

 Although widget code-updates are published from time to time, Amazon does not push them out to all users at once but instead employs a staggered deployment which can actually span several weeks.
 For that reason, the widget will inform you once that a newer version is available in case you'd like to manually update right now.
 To do that, just remove the widget (not the skill!) and re-install it.